Tristannn1337/Ivory/README.md

 Compared to the typical service-oriented relationship that most if not all existing pools have with stakers, the Ivory Protocol reframes the relationship as operators raising money by issuing bonds to investors.
 Central to the design of the Ivory Protocol is the **Validator Bond NFT**, a tokenized cryptoeconomic agreement node operators can enter into for raising funds to run more validators.

-The protocol is made up of three basic parts:
+The protocol is made up of three parts:
 1. The **issuing and redeeming** of Validator Bonds with **Ivory Ink**.
-2. A market for **buying and selling** Validator Bonds with **Ivory Bazaar**.
+2. A market for **buying and selling** Validator Bonds with **Ivory Bazaar** .
-3. A **tokenized fund** of Validator Bonds **Ivory Parade**.
+3. A **tokenized fund** of Validator Bonds with **Ivory Parade**.

-### IVRY Token
+### IVRY
+Emphasis on cryptoeconomics is placed on Ivory Ink to ensure the highest level of security possible.
+Ivory Ink involves no DAO, no protocol token, and the contracts are not upgradable.
+Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which other protocol features can be built which will involve a DAO, a protocol token, and may invovle upgradable contracts.
+That said, it is the sincere intention behind the entire design to minimize the influence and necessity of these 3rd parties.

-Intentions:
+Token Intentions:
--   **Branding**: Operators may pay IVRY to create and update their Ivory Bazaar NFT profile.
+-   **Reputation**: Operators may pay IVRY to create and update their Ivory Bazaar NFT profile.
 -   **Curation**: Assign and adjust bond-term-derived quality ratings in Ivory Bazaar.
 -   **Governance**: Ivory Parade Fund management.
--   Additional early-stage intentions:
-    -   Incentivise early adopters to learn about and participate in the ecosystem
-        -   airdrops
-        -   temporary incentive boosts
+-   **Growth**: Fund development of the protocol, reward early adopters, and incentivise community participation.

+DAO Intentions:
-    -   Fund development.
+-   **TODO**

 ## 1. Ivory Ink
 Node Operator creates a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
 This sends their validator into the activation queue and issues the NFT to the Node Operator.
 Upon validator exit and withdrawal, the validator balance is released back into Ivory Ink and portioned out between the NFT bondholder and the Node Operator.
 -   To enforce liquidity for the bondholder, Ivory Ink penalizes operators who exit their bonded validator too early or too late.
 -   To reduce validator churn on the network, bond terms may be renewed by the bondholder before maturity.

-Emphasis on cryptoeconomics is placed on this piece of the protocol to ensure the highest level of security possible.
-There is no DAO, no investment token, and the contracts are not upgradable.
-Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which all other Ivory Protocol features may be built.

 ### Bond Terms
 -   **Principal** (ETH)